 8. Spicy Fried Toffee Sweet Potatoes

-Play up the naturally juicy and sweet flavor of sweet potatoes with this recipe for Spicy Fried Toffee Sweet Potatoes.
+Play up the naturally juicy and sweet flavor of sweet potatoes with this recipe by Kate Ramos for Spicy Fried Toffee Sweet Potatoes.
 In it, sweet potatoes are cut into thick slices, tossed in a thick caramel-like toffee sauce, and then sprinkled with sesame seeds for some added texture.
-These saucy potatoes are the perfect compliment to an otherwise savory dinner.
+These saucy potatoes are the perfect complement to an otherwise savory dinner.

 Succotash is an American Indian dish, hailing from New England, that was highly popular during the Great Depression because of its affordable ingredients and filling nature.
 Sometimes it was baked like a casserole or as a pot pie.
-This Succotash is made with fresh corn, lima beans, soybeans, tomatoes, peppers, zucchini, margarine, shallots, garlic, thyme, chives with some marinated smoked tofu.
+This Succotash by Chris Bartis is made with fresh corn, lima beans, soybeans, tomatoes, peppers, zucchini, margarine, shallots, garlic, thyme, and chives with some marinated smoked tofu.

 10. Onion Soup With Apple